 Finding new ways to improve public sector performance is one of the key objectives of Public Management research.
 Our project intends to contribute to this rapidly developing research field by establishing a causal chain from to leadership strategy to organisational performance.

 Leadership is seen as fundamentally important for improving public sector performance, but the existing literature has severe endogeneity problems.
-Using a field experiment with 672 Danish leaders and their 20.000 employees, this project will contribute to overcome these problems.
-Analysing the effects of leadership training and leadership strategies on organizational performance, we will contribute to the international literature on leadership and the domestic debate on public sector steering and performance.
+Using a field experiment with 672 Danish leaders and their 20.000 employees, this project contributes to overcome these problems.
+By analyzing the effects of leadership training and leadership strategies on organizational performance, we contribute to the international literature on leadership and the domestic debate on public sector steering and performance.

 How can government continually improve performance to earn the respect of citizens who pay for it and whose lives are affected by its activities?
 The literature (Wright & Pandey 2010; Buelens et al. 2006) indicates that leadership and leadership training are important parts of the answer.
 However, existing studies suffer from major endogeneity problems as leadership and performance affect each other.
 To be able to establish the causal sequence the LEAP project conducted a field experiment giving leadership training to randomly assigned leaders.
 By experimentally inducing the changes in leadership behavior, it will be made clearer to what degree leadership affects performance.